Yifan Sun

 Multi-GPU and Wafer-Scale System Design

-Single GPU systems struggle to meet the performance requirement.
-Therefore, researchers start to use large-scale multi-GPU systems to achieve extreme performance.
-Inter-GPU communication can easily kill the performance.
-I design architecture and system solutions for multi-GPU systems to avoid inter-GPU traffic and improve performance.
+Single-GPU systems struggle to meet the performance requirements of large-scale workloads.
+Researchers use multi-GPU and wafer-scale systems to achieve higher performance, but inter-GPU communication can become a dominant bottleneck.
+We design architecture and system techniques that reduce inter-GPU traffic and improve performance.